playframework/play-samples/play-java-hello-world-tutorial/README.md

 1. Use a command window to change into the example project directory, for example: `cd play-java-hello-world-tutorial`

 2. Build the project.
-Enter: `sbt run`.
+Enter: `sbt run` or `./gradlew playRun`.
 The project builds and starts the embedded HTTP server.
 Since this downloads libraries and dependencies, the amount of time required depends partly on your connection's speed.

 3. After the message `Server started, ...` displays, enter the following URL in a browser: <http://localhost:9000>